Question from Tim: I have what is surely an easy question to answer, Rick.

-Why do I ask?
-The battery in my Lenovo ThinkPad T400s has gone bad, and I don’t really want to replace it unless I absolutely have to.
+I’m asking because the battery in my Lenovo ThinkPad T450s has gone bad, and I don’t really want to replace it unless I absolutely have to.

-Rick’s answer: Tim, your laptop will run just fine without a battery installed with nary a problem, but there a few things to consider before you decide to forgo the battery altogether:
+Rick’s answer: Tim, your laptop will run just fine without a battery installed with nary a problem.
+If you ultimately decide to go that route you shouldn’t encounter any issues at all.

 2 – While your intention is to use your laptop as a “Desktop” PC, you might wish to temporarily move it to another room or take it with you on a trip every now and then.
 And both are much easier to do if there is a hot battery installed.

 And by the way, I always recommend traveling with an older, less valuable laptop that won’t cause a mountain of grief should it get lost, stolen or damaged.

 3 – Most replacement laptop batteries are actually relatively cheap these days.
 As a matter of fact, as of this writing brand new replacement batteries for your T450s (#ad) are quite affordable.